twallema/pyIEEM/data/README.md

 ### eco

+#### policies

+`policies_SWE.csv`: Contains the closure of schools for upper secundary and higher education during the 2020 COVID-19 lockdown, approximated as schools remaining 80% open.
+An overview of policies can be found in: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7537539/

+`policies_BE.csv`: Contains the many Belgian economic policies during the 2020 COVID-19 pandemic.
+Retrieved from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8280466/ and https://www.sciencedirect.com/science/article/pii/S1755436521000542#appSB

+`policies_BE_scenarios.csv`: Four scenarios for economic shutdown: L1: Complete economic lockdown.
+L2: Closure of all B2C activities (a: schools closed, b: schools open).
+L3: Closure of sectors I, R, S94 only (a: schools closed, b: schools open), L4: No economic lockdown.

 #### calibration_data

 + `SWE.csv`: Contains the nation-level GDP and unemployed fraction of the active population for Sweden.
 National-level GDP obtained from `am0401_2023m06_di_01_en_aku.xls`, unemployment data obtained from `am0401_2023m06_di_01_en_aku.xls`.